threader/OneFileLinux/README.md

 This version of OFL is based on Buildroot Linux and Linus Torvald's kernel with hardening patches from [https://github.com/GrapheneOS](GraphenOS's) linux-hardened most by Daniel Micay, but also Serge Hallyn and  mr. 'anthraxx'.

-The build will default to "CFLAGS=-mcpu=host -mtune=host" and that will need to be changed in the buildroot config if you are building for a different system then the one you are building on.
+The build will default to "CFLAGS=-march=native -mcpu=native -mtune=native" and that will need to be changed in the buildroot config if you are building for a different system then the one you are building on.

 1. Clone repositry
 ```console